Prashanth-Nelli/gitinbrowser/README.md

 # gitinbrowser

-using git comands in url and seeing the response in the browser
+sending git commands in url and seeing the response in the browser